Skip to main content

 * Indicated for all user permissions for Building Automation in the Explanation of user permissions in (Building Automation).

-In this example, the user has been granted access to 2 of the 3 sites of this organization.
+In this example, the user has been granted access to 2 of the organization's 3 sites.
 The user has been assigned 2 roles, one at the organization level and one at the site level.
-Both roles contain organization-wide permissions (purple) as well as site-specific permissions (blue).
+Both roles include organization-wide permissions (purple) and site-specific permissions (blue).

 • Permissions b and e, granted through role 1, apply to all sites to which you have given the user access

 • Permission d, granted through role 2, is a permission that cannot be granted at the site level as it is an organization-wide permission.
-As a result, this permission will not take effect for this user.
+As a result, this permission will not apply to this user.
 Please note that you will be notified when assigning a role at the site level that contains organization-wide permissions.

 Although it is recommended to utilize roles, it is also possible at the organizational level to grant user-specific permissions.
 To do this, go to the Feature permissions tab for the user (more info).

-If the user’s permissions are changed, they may need to re-sign in for them to take effect.
+If the user’s permissions change, they may need to re-sign in for the changes to take effect.

 Did this answer your question?